 The Dec.
 1 deadline to comply with the updated Fair Labor Standards Act (FLSA) is right around the corner.
 Is your college or university prepared?

-For those who still need some help getting ready, we’ve put these seven powerful resources in one location to help bring you up to speed.
+For those who still need some help understanding FLSA and getting ready, we’ve put these seven powerful resources in one location to help bring you up to speed.

 1. Are you prepared to handle FLSA’s impact on employee morale?